Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 This is still a draft and is being tested.

 Thanks to jamorham, the current xDrip head developer, for the idea, putting it together, implementing the installer, and testing everything.

+You will need a credit card to set up billing.
+The plan is to have no billing.
+But, we are still testing to confirm that it will be free.
+Regardless, a credit card is required.

 The screenshots have been created from a computerr.
 It may be difficult to follow on a mobile device.
-It will take a whileto go through the entire setup.
-The sections will be separated, in a future update, identifying times you can have a break.
+It will take a while (about 90 minutes) to go through the entire setup.
+There are suggested break periods.

 Go to [https://www.noip.com](https://www.noip.com).
 ![](./images/noip.png)